 Aesthetics and the flexibility of the system

 Whether these are supplied to the trade or direct to the consumer, each window system will offer its own set of features and specifications.

-Examples of this include diversity of frame profiles available.
+Examples of this include the diversity of frame profiles available.
 Some window systems are designed to meet the characteristics of the old windows which are being replaced as well as contemporary styles.

-Some areas of the country for example Kent, South East London and Surrey feature a lot of “mock tudor” properties where black frames with white casements are a feature of the original windows.
+Some areas of the country, for example, Kent, South East London and Surrey feature a lot of “mock tudor” properties where black frames with white casements are a feature of the original windows.
 Therefore your choice of system may dictate that your new windows are available in a dual colour, black and white typically and with aesthetics to match your original windows.

 Other regions feature original windows with dummy sashes, original steel or Crittall Windows.
 Other properties feature original hardwood subframes or stone surrounds which are often required to be retained.